 You dedicate your career to understanding and working with Medicare’s rules and regulations, but your clients just want good and affordable health care and coverage.
-To you, Medicare trial rights may seem like a remedial subject, but your clients may mix things up and end up stuck with a plan they don’t like without your help.
+To you, Medicare trial rights may seem like a remedial subject, but your clients may mix things up and end up stuck with a plan they don’t like.

-A beneficiary who purchases a Medicare Advantage plan and decides they’d prefer Medigap can switch plans during one very specific period – from 60 days before their MA plan is set to expire to 63 days after their coverage ends.
+Anyone who purchases an MA plan and decides they’d prefer Medigap can switch from 60 days before their MA plan expires to 63 days after it ends.
 Because Medigap carriers are allowed to deny based on pre-existing conditions, beneficiaries typically cannot hold a Medicare Advantage policy for several years before deciding to switch.
 They have to do it early on in the coverage period.

 Additionally, beneficiaries who have already switched to a Medigap policy but want to switch back to Medicare Advantage can exercise trial rights within a year of the initial Medigap purchase or switch.

-It’s important for you, as a Medicare agent, to remember that your job doesn’t end after you leave your first appointment with a new client.
+It’s important for you to remember that your job doesn’t end after you leave an appointment with a new client.
 There is so much more that you can do for them than just selling them one Medicare policy.
-From ancillary insurance to trial rights and everything in between, there are several different ways for you to simultaneously help someone and earn some extra cash.
-Plus, your clients will be more likely to recommend you to their friends if they are happy with your services and truly believe that you have their best interest at heart.
+Trial rights are just one way for you to simultaneously help someone and earn some extra cash.
+Plus, your clients are more likely to recommend you if they believe you have their best interest at heart.
 Start talking to your clients about trial rights today.